Chief master sergeant: Civil Air Patrol

 The Civil Air Patrol (CAP), a non-profit corporation Congressionally chartered to operate as the civilian auxiliary of the U.S. Air Force, has a quasi-military structure which includes the rank of chief master sergeant.
 It is the most senior CAP enlisted rank.
 Former military enlisted personnel who held the rank of chief master sergeant may retain that rank as members of the CAP.

+During the tenure of CAP Chief Master Sgt.
+Todd H. Parsons, the Civil Air Patrol added a new insignia for the position of National Command Chief of the Civil Air Patrol.
+It is similar to the US Air Force Command Master Chief stripes, but with the USAF star replaced with the CAP Propeller.
+Unlike all the other senior CAP enlisted rank insignia, it does not contain the letters CAP in between the upper and lower chevrons, but has a single white star.